W5ALC/SkywarnPlus/README.md

 ## Configuration

-Refer to the [config.ini](config.ini) file and update the parameters according to your setup and preferences.
+Update parameters in the [config.ini](config.ini) file according to your preferences.

 ## Tailmessage and Courtesy Tones